 Is digital marketing only about SEO and ads?

-No. SEO and paid advertising matter, but they are not the whole strategy.
-A better approach can also include content, web design, landing pages, conversion work, development, reporting, and ongoing improvement.
+No. A useful digital marketing strategy can include SEO and ads, but it may also need content, web design, landing pages, conversion work, development, reporting, and ongoing improvement.

 How much time does digital marketing need?